Pipeline

 Immunetics has received over a dozen grants and contracts from the National Institutes of Health and the Centers for Disease Control to support the research and development of these products.
 New tests under development take advantage of our proprietary technologies for immunoassay, molecular diagnostics and bacterial detection.

-Sepsis claims up to 120,000 lives per year in the US and is a leading cause of death in hospitalized patients.
-However, no rapid test for bacterial agents of sepsis is currently available.
-Blood cultures typically require 24 - 48 hours for results and suffer from a high percent of false negatives.
+Invasive fungal infections have become a progressively more significant cause of illness and death in immunocompromised patients.
+However, no rapid test for fungal pathogens is currently available.
+Blood cultures typically require days for results and suffer from a high percent of false negatives.
 Nevertheless, rapid identification of the causative organism is critical to effective diagnosis and treatment.
-With support from the National Institutes of Health, Immunetics is developing a molecular diagnostic test capable of detection and identification of microbial pathogens directly from blood samples.
-A multiplexed format enables detection of a variety of bacterial and fungal agents in a single assay.
+With support from the National Institute of Allergy and Infectious Diseases, Immunetics is developing a molecular diagnostic test capable of detection and identification of fungal pathogens directly from blood samples.
+A multiplexed format enables detection of a variety of fungal agents in a single assay.
 Use of Immunetics' patented CodaXcel™ instrument for membrane assays accelerates the procedure, resulting in same day turnaround time.
-The addition of drug resistance markers to the assay in future versions will provide clinicians with information enabling more selective therapy and de-escalation of broad spectrum antibiotic treatment.
-Evaluations of the new test in comparison with standard culture methods are currently underway in clinical studies with major medical centers.
+Evaluations of the new test in comparison with standard culture methods are currently underway in clinical studies with several major medical centers.